 This summer, I’ve been enjoying a lot of Pinot Grigio! entwine’s Pinot Grigio is crisp, refreshing, and citrusy, like a green apple drizzled with lime juice and honey.
 It’s so delicious and is one of my favorites!

-I’ve been making a ton of salad these days and this one is a must make!
+I’ve been making a ton of salad these days and this summer quinoa salad is a must make!
 The vegetables and the quinoa are the stars in this dish and you don’t need to do a lot flavor-wise, because you get so much great flavor from all of the vegetables.
 I love how colorful, light and delicious this salad is and it pairs beautifully with this crisp Pinot Grigio.
-For me, this is the perfect summer meal.
+For me, this summer quinoa salad is the perfect meal.
 You guys have to try this!

 To learn more about entwine wines, and to see more recipe and wine pairing ideas, click here.

-Did I mention how easy is it to make this?
+Did I mention how easy this summer quinoa salad is to make this?
 I hope you check out my video!

 - 1 to 2 tablespoons extra virgin olive oil + another light drizzle